nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/starter-kit.md

 --

-Just about any code editor or Integrated Development Environment, such as [Visual Studio Code](https://code.visualstudio.com), is a good plain text editor.
+Just about any code editor or Integrated Development Environment (IDE), such as [Visual Studio Code](https://code.visualstudio.com), is a good plain text editor.

 ---